apache/spark/docs/submitting-applications.md

 # Bundling Your Application's Dependencies
 If your code depends on other projects, you will need to package them alongside your application in order to distribute the code to a Spark cluster.
-To do this, to create an assembly jar (or "uber" jar) containing your code and its dependencies.
+To do this, create an assembly jar (or "uber" jar) containing your code and its dependencies.
 Both [sbt](https://github.com/sbt/sbt-assembly) and [Maven](http://maven.apache.org/plugins/maven-shade-plugin/) have assembly plugins.
 When creating assembly jars, list Spark and Hadoop